-The MX Series supports AC mode, DC mode and AC+DC mode (-3Pi only).
+The RS Series supports AC mode, DC mode and AC+DC mode.
 The voltage mode can be selected from the PROGRAM 2 screen, VOLT MODE field.
 The shuttle or +/- key will toggle between available modes.
-It is recommended to set the initialization settings to the required operating mode so the unit powers up in the correct voltage mode.
+It is recommended to set the initialization settings to the required operating mode so the unit powers up in the correct voltage mode1.
 If not, the mode must be selected before applying output power to prevent applying to wrong type of voltage.

-4.4 Waveform Management [3Pi Controller only]
+4.4 Waveform Management

-The MX Series with 3Pi controller employs independent arbitrary waveform generators for each phase.
+The RS Series with 3Pi controller employs independent arbitrary waveform generators for each phase.
 This allows the user to create custom waveforms.
 In addition, three standard waveforms are always available.
 This chapter covers issues that relate to defining, downloading and managing custom waveforms.